Create a function triggered by Azure Queue storage

-An Azure subscription.
+- An Azure subscription.
 If you don't have one, create a free account before you begin.

 Create an Azure Function app

-Click Compute > Function App, select your Subscription.
-Then, use the function app settings as specified in the table.
+On the Basics page, use the function app settings as specified in the following table.

-Click Create to provision and deploy the new function app.
+On the Review + create page, review your settings, and then select Create to provision and deploy the function app.